Analytics & Reporting

 PDF

 Name the website and the channels to compare.
-The flow returns a branded PDF with side-by-side funnels, device splits per channel, campaign-level breakdowns for paid traffic, and a strategic verdict on where each channel wins and where it leaks.
+The flow returns a report with side-by-side funnels, device splits per channel, campaign-level breakdowns for paid traffic, and a strategic verdict on where each channel wins and where it leaks.

 1